-I wonder how many people actually agree with Ken Robinson – that schools are killing creativity.
-Going by the number of views of his Ted Talk on the topic, it would be safe to assume that it’s a lot.
+Sir Ken tells us that schools are killing creativity.
+Going by the number of views of his Ted Talk on the topic, it would be safe to assume that a lot of people agree with him.
+While I am aware that there exists some discomfort with his argument, in this post I simply want to focus on the intent of his message – that all is not well with the education system and that changes need to be made.
+I suggest that it is this message that has provided him with such a huge following rather than any potential solution he offers.
 He gave that talk in 2006.
-I also wonder if the narrative has changed much since then.
-Maybe Ken has moved on.
-Maybe he really is promoting a full-bodied revolution of the education variety.
-Perhaps he is attempting to rally the troops towards taking on some meaningful action against the system.
-I suspect not though.
+But I wonder if the narrative has changed much since then.
+What is his intent?
+What can he hope to achieve?
+What can the attendees at his presentations expect to learn?
+Is he promoting a full-bodied revolution of the education variety?
+Is he is attempting to rally the troops towards taking on some meaningful action against the system?
+I suspect not.

 I anticipate the following scenario.
 Sir Ken tells teachers that the education system as it currently stands, is not fit for purpose.
-Teachers respond in affirmation and then head back to school and continue to deliver the same teaching programmes until they are directed to do otherwise.
+Teachers respond in affirmation and then head back to school and continue to deliver the same teaching programmes that they are told to deliver, until they are directed to do otherwise.
 What specific action would he suggest that teachers take, anyway?
-Agreeing with a concept is the easy part.
+Agreeing with the concept that the education system, as it currently stands is failing so many, is the easy part.
 It’s what lies beyond that’s difficult.

 Further down the page, the invitation holds another clue as to why I believe that it will take more than an audience with Sir Ken to create any significant change.